vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos-linux.md

 #### Collect performance info

-Collect extensive machine performance tracing for analysis of a performance scenario that can be reproduced on demand.
+Collect extensive machine performance tracing of MDE processes for analysis of a performance scenario that can be reproduced on demand.

 ```console
 -h, --help            show this help message and exit